All about selects

 This is a select menu that allows the user to select from a list of channels in the server.

-Code is mostly the same as the example above, except we use ChannelSelect
+Same as the basic select, except we import and use ChannelSelect

 instead of Select